dneprojects/habitron/README.md

 =======

 Saves a module's SMC data (module rules and names) to file.
 The file name is set automatically.
-It will appear in the config directory.
+It will appear directory "habitron/data".

 | Service data attribute  | Optional  | Description  |
 | :---------------------- | :-------- | :----------- |